Tearsheet

 AI Analysis | Feedback

-Kimberly Nooney, Senior Vice President and Chief Financial Officer
+Senior Vice President, Chief Financial Officer and Principal Accounting Officer

-Marne Jones has served as Senior Vice President Utilities since June 15, 2023.
-She joined Black Hills in 2001 and has progressed through roles of increasing responsibility in finance, accounting, corporate services, regulatory, and utility operations.
-Her previous positions include VP Electric Utilities (2021-2023), Vice President Regulatory and Finance (2018-2021), and Vice President Regulatory (2016-2018).
-Ms. Jones brings 21 years of utility experience, in addition to prior banking experience.
+Marne Jones has held the position of Senior Vice President Utilities since June 15, 2023.
+She joined Black Hills Corporation in 2001 and has progressed through roles of increasing responsibility in finance, accounting, corporate services, regulatory, and utility operations.
+Her previous roles include VP Electric Utilities from 2021 to 2023, Vice President Regulatory and Finance from 2018 to 2021, and Vice President Regulatory from 2016 to 2018.
+Ms. Jones is responsible for electric and natural gas utility operations, transmission and resource planning, customer service, and safety.
+She brings 21 years of utility experience and prior banking experience to her current role.

 AI Analysis | Feedback

-Here are the key risks to Black Hills (BKH) business:
+Here are the key risks to Black Hills Corporation (BKH):

 AI Analysis | Feedback